eccentricdevotion/TARDIS/chemistry-lab-products.md

 ### Recipes

 The recipe is generally the same for each glow stick.
-The dye in the middle can be any of the above listed dyes except Gray and Black.
+The dye in the middle can be any of the above listed dyes (which is all dyes except Gray and Black).

 All recipes must be crafted in the [Product crafter](chemistry-lab#product-crafter)